apache/trafficserver/doc/appendices/faq.en.rst

 origin servers.
-If you cannot avoid such timeouts by otherwise addressing the performance on your origin servers, you may adjust the origin connection timeout in Traffic Server by changing :ts:cv:`proxy.config.http.connect_attempts_timeout` in :file:`records.config` to a larger value.
+If you cannot avoid such timeouts by otherwise addressing the performance on your origin servers, you may adjust the origin connection timeout in Traffic Server by changing :ts:cv:`proxy.config.http.connect_attempts_timeout` in :file:`records.yaml` to a larger value.

 Log entries for some transactions are skipped
 ---------------------------------------------